rdbwebster/vcadevops/provision/README.md

 Goto jenkins url http://devops.vcloudair.io:8100
-Click on - Manage Jenkins  (on left side of page) Click on - Configure System
+Click on - Manage Jenkins  (on left side of page) Click on - Configure System or watch for Setup Security button on right

 Check - Enable Security
       - Jenkins Own User Database  + allow users to sign up
       - Anyone can do anything
 Save this page

-Then on main page click - Sign up - and add a new user admin / whateveryouwant
+Then on main page click - Sign up - and add a new user admin or jenkins/ passwd_as_whateveryouwant

 Then go back into Manage Jenkins / Configure Jenkins and check
       - UNCHECK Allow users to sign up

-      - CHECK Logged in users can do anything
+Login using browser with jenkins / devops123

+Then check matrix based security
+Add a jenkins or admin user
+check all boxes for jenkins/admin
+For anonymous user check
+Overall Read
+Job Discover
+Job Extended Read (requires Hudson Extended Read plugin) Discover
+Note:// if this does not work, and you are locked out, shut off security in the jenkins config file vi /var/lib/jenkins/config.xml
+// change useSecurity to false service jenkins restart

+Confirm all plugins are installed.
+API plugin installation is not reliable.
+You must confirm all plugins loaded and manually load any if missing.
+The reload all jobs since sections in jobs that reference missing plugins will have been dropped.

 > Set bash as default shell
 In console -> Manage Jenkins -> Configure System